g0t4/course-managing-docker-linux-servers/CHALLENGES.md

 - Try any of the exercises in this repository.
 Run through additional scenarios with them.
   - Try installing an old version of docker in a similar situation to what you use in your production environments and then try updating it.
+  - [archy](./installing/archy/) is a bonus to explore independently
+    - it includes an automated drop-in for systemd to mod the `docker.service`.

 ### docker context + aci/ecs